Bitcoin, Gold and Value Protocols

 Well, I say Bitcoin, but this article applies to any hypothetical decentralized value protocol modeled after something resembling gold in most of its properties.
 The analysis will indeed explore the noble metal as it exists today, its total valuation and what parallels can be drawn between it and Bitcoin.
 Recommended reading for a deeper understanding of how Bitcoin, Gold and money relates: Nick Szabo's fantastic Shelling Out - The Origins of Money, and Prof. Saifedean Ammous' book The Bitcoin Standard.

 What driving factors have made humans assign value to Bitcoin specifically are explored also in my earlier article on the subject.
-Below I will outline descriptively why Bitcoin is suitably compared to gold.
-The article reflects not only on why Bitcoin has value but what value it can have.
+Below I will outline descriptively why Bitcoin is suitably compared to gold, why it ought to have value and what value it can have.
 And to be clear, it is a hard game of estimation; valuing equity is in a sense straightforward because one has to mainly figure out expected future dividends as well as discount factors, which is practically hard but not conceptually complicated.
 The value of Bitcoin has gone from 0 to over USD 100B in less than a decade, and this is what makes people confused.
 How can anybody know the true value of non-physical tokens not assigned any dividend payout property?
 How do we even start to value it when no such models have been taught in university economics classes?
 It does require some critical thinking on own behalf, and I have found the whole thing easiest to gripe with after first mapping the value of, you guessed it, gold.

 Bitcoin is a creature of the internet and is therefore global, just like gold is a globally sought after metal used for storing value.
 They are in a sense remarkably similar and counter roughly the same type of threats to wealth storage.
 The fiat to Bitcoin on-ramp infrastructure differs drastically around the globe and is constantly shifting for better or worse, but the general trend is a growing access to cryptocurrencies for the global population, just as gold is globally easy to obtain from traders.
 Here a valuation origo starts to solidify; the wealth earned and saved by individuals, families, companies, institutions, communities and even countries, over centuries even, is constantly looking for a value protocol that not mitigates but at least minimizes the risk of supply inflation, authoritarian confiscation, usability restrictions, theft, fraud etc. Human beings simply want to store accrued wealth - tokens of delayed reciprocal altruism - over space and time.
 The reason that crude value protocols initially formed was that they could act as a safety mechanism against future dangers like starvation.
 For many people they are now a practical solution to varying consumption time preferences.
 Let's try to understand one simple, specific threat to such value storage - a threat that has shown its ugly face time and time again in human history.